stephenslab/EbayesThresh/README.md

-The *EbayesThresh* software package was originally developed by Bernard W. Silverman and Ludger Evers, with extensions introduced by Kan Xu and Matthew Stephens in the Department of Statistics at the University of Chicago.
+The *EbayesThresh* software package was originally developed by Bernard W. Silverman and Ludger Evers, with extensions introduced by Kan Xu, Peter Carbonetto and Matthew Stephens in the Department of Statistics at the University of Chicago.